Afghans protest Taliban in emerging challenge to their rule | Law-Order

 Hafiz Ahmad, a shopkeeper in Kabul, said some food has flowed into the capital, but prices have gone up.
 He hesitated to pass those costs onto his customers but said he had to.

 “It is better to have it,” he said.
 “If there were nothing, then that would be even worse.”
 Two of Afghanistan's key border crossings with Pakistan, Torkham near Jalalabad and Chaman near Spin Boldak, are now open for trade.
-Hundreds of trucks have passed through, Pakistani Interior Minister Sheikh Rashid Ahmed has said.
 However, traders still fear insecurity on the roads and confusion over customs duties that could push them to price their goods higher.

-Amid that uncertainty and concerns that the Taliban will reimpose their brutal rule, which included largely confining women to their homes and holding public executions, many Afghans are trying to flee the country.
+Amid that uncertainty and concerns that the Taliban will reimpose a brutal rule, which included largely confining women to their homes and holding public executions, many Afghans are trying to flee the country.

 At Kabul's international airport, military evacuation flights continued, according to flight-tracking data.
 However, access to the airport remained difficult.
-On Thursday, Taliban militants fired into the air to try to control the crowds gathered at the airport's blast walls, trying to get inside.
+On Thursday, Taliban fighters fired into the air to try to control the crowds gathered at the airport's blast walls.
 Men, women and children fled.
 Fighter jets later roared overhead, but no airstrike accompanied their pass.

-Despite the chaos, the Taliban have urged people to return to work, but most government officials remain in hiding or are themselves attempting to flee.
-Questions remain over Afghanistan's $9 billion in foreign reserves, the vast majority now apparently frozen in the U.S. The International Monetary Fund, meanwhile, said the militants for now would not be allowed to access loans or other resources.
+The Taliban have also urged people to return to work, but most government officials remain in hiding or are themselves attempting to flee.

+The head of the country's Central Bank warned that the supply of physical U.S. dollars is “close to zero,'' which will batter the currency, the afghani.
+The U.S. has apparently frozen the country's foreign reserves, and the International Monetary Fund cut off access to loans or other resources for now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)